The Power of Pregnancy Relaxation: 4 Benefits to Enhance Your Pregnancy Journey and 7 Tips to Practice with Ease

-Being as relaxed as possible benefits your birth experience, no matter how or where it happens, be that at home, hospital or theatre e.g. caesarean or instrumental.
-During this blog I tell you many benefits of relaxation to you, your baby your birth and beyond, tips for practicing relaxation and building good practice habits and you can access a FREE relaxation MP3 to get you started.
+Being as relaxed as possible benefits your birth experience, no matter how or where it happens, at home, hospital or theatre e.g. caesarean or instrumental.
+This blog details the benefits of relaxation to you, your baby, your birth and beyond into your postnatal recovery.
+I include tips for practicing relaxation and building good practice habits and you can access a FREE relaxation MP3 to get you started.

 A 2022 systemic review published in the BMC Pregnancy and Childcare Journal, highlighted the benefits of practicing "skilled breathing and relaxation techniques" during pregnancy.
 Stating it "may positively influence self-efficacy (self-belief), the need for pharmacological support, specifically the use of epidural anaesthesia, and the memory of labour pain.”